TomDeneire/bookman/README.md

 # Pacman
 An old classic written in HTML5.
-Play [Pacman](http://pacman.thisismichaelorourke.com) live.

 ## Clone Pacman
 Clone from GitHub and go into the directory.